• Skip to primary navigation

 3. Venison benefits from added fats and acids.
 This both helps structure the ground meat, plus it helps to balance the natural flavors of a mature buck or bull.

 4. Cook it on medium/high heat to get perfect crispy caramelization.
 Don’t let it slowly boil in it’s juices as a heat that is too low draws the precious moisture out.
-A good venison burger is served medium to medium/rare.
+The best burger is served medium to medium/rare.
 It should have a nice pink center, but not be saying, "Oh, that's raw burger in there, isn't it?"
 Unless you are my husband, then by all means serve it extra pink!

 For reference, today I am using 1 ½ pounds of ground elk.
 Venison flavors and texture can vary greatly depending on the age and health of the animal, how it is processed and the grind of the burger.
 My favorite ground venison is elk that has been prepared by a picky butcher who removed almost all of the silver skin.